LiekeVanmulken/Unity-Migration-Tool/README.md

 ## Main usecase

 This is currently used to port Source code demo projects to DLL projects.
 It started of as a hobby project that quickly became a work project.
-So i'd also like to thank [unit040](https://www.unit040.com) for keeping this open source.
+So i'd also like to thank [Unit040](https://www.unit040.com) for keeping this open source.

 ## How to use

 ### Installation

 1. Have two projects, the old project and the new project.
-(The old project will have the scene we would like to export)
+(The old project will have the scene we would like to export).One way to accomplish this would be to literally copy the project in the file explorer, this way you immediately have access to all your resources.
-2. Copy the `Assets/ImportExport/` folder to both projects.
+2. Download the latest unity package from the [github releases page](https://github.com/WouterVanmulken/Unity-Scene-Exporter/releases/).
-3. Import [json.net](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347) from the unity assetstore in both projects.
+3. Import the package in both projects.
-4. Import [YamlDotNet](https://assetstore.unity.com/packages/tools/integration/yamldotnet-for-unity-36292) from the unity assetstore in both projects.

 Note